Star-Xcd/Star-Xcd.github.io/index.md

 - **[2025.6.21]** - I start my internship at Stanford REALab as an undergraduate visiting student!
 - **[2025.5.22]** - We win the Picking-in-Clutter Track of the Robotics Grasping and Manipulation Competition (RGMC) at ICRA 2025!
-- **[2025.5.19]** - I present our paper $Analyzing Key Objectives in Human-to-Robot Retargeting for Dexterous Manipulation$ at ICRA 2025 Workshop "Handy Moves: Dexterity in Multi-Fingered Hands"!
+- **[2025.5.19]** - I present our paper *Analyzing Key Objectives in Human-to-Robot Retargeting for Dexterous Manipulation* at ICRA 2025 Workshop "Handy Moves: Dexterity in Multi-Fingered Hands"!

 ## Contact